roryl/zsx/README.md

 ## zx-swap
 **`#idSelector | .classSelector | tag-selector | list of CSS selectors`**

-Swap out content in the current page with content from the response HTML.
-Specify the CSS selectors to target.
+Swap out content in the current page with content from the response HTML.Specify the CSS selectors to target.

 **Used on tags:** `<a>`, `<form>`